binast/binjs-ref/FORMAT.md

 TBD

-# Contents of a .binjs file
+# Contents of a .BinJs file

 ## Format header

-Rationale: Being sure that we're reading a .binjs file.
+Rationale: Being sure that we're reading a .BinJs file.

 Format: The characters `BINJS` followed by a version number as a VARNUM, currently 0.